-Medical devices are subject to FDA clearance and extensive regulation under the Federal Food Drug and Cosmetic Act.
-Under the Federal Food Drug and Cosmetic Act, medical devices are classified into one of three classes: Class I, Class II or Class III.
+Medical devices are subject to FDA clearance and extensive regulation under the Federal Food Drug and Cosmetic Act, medical devices are classified into one of three classes: Class I, Class II or Class III.
 The classification of a device into one of these three classes generally depends on the degree of risk associated with the medical device and the extent of control needed to ensure safety and effectiveness.
 Devices may also be designated unclassified.
 Unclassified devices are legally marketed pre-amendment devices for which a classification regulation has yet to be finalized and for which a pre-market approval is not required.